-LOS ANGELES – A federal jury this afternoon convicted a San Fernando Valley man for attempting to bomb a rally in Long Beach for the purpose of causing mass casualties.
+A federal jury convicted a California man today for attempting to bomb a rally in Long Beach for the purpose of causing mass casualties.

-Leading up to the attack, Domingo called for another event similar to the October 2017 mass shooting in Las Vegas.
+Leading up to the attack, Domingo called for another event like the October 2017 mass shooting in Las Vegas.
 Following an attack on Muslims in New Zealand in March 2019, Domingo called for retribution in an online post.

-This matter is the product of an investigation by the FBI’s Joint Terrorism Task Force.
-JTTF members who participated in the investigation include the FBI, the Los Angeles Police Department, the Naval Criminal Investigative Service, the Los Angeles County Sheriff's Department, and the Long Beach Police Department.
+The FBI’s Joint Terrorism Task Force, Los Angeles Police Department, the Naval Criminal Investigative Service, the Los Angeles County Sheriff's Department and the Long Beach Police Department investigated the case.

-This case is being prosecuted by Assistant United States Attorneys Reema M. El-Amamy and David T. Ryan of the Terrorism and Export Crimes Section, and Trial Attorneys Lauren Goddard and Joshua Champagne of the Department of Justice’s Counterterrorism Section.
+Assistant U.S. Attorneys Reema M. El-Amamy and David T. Ryan of the Terrorism and Export Crimes Section of the U.S. Attorney’s Office for the Central District of California and Trial Attorneys Lauren Goddard and Joshua Champagne of the National Security Division's Counterterrorism Section are prosecuting the case.